Blog

 Russia has also previously posed as activists for the Black Lives Matter (BLM) movement and Russian news outlets portrayed the movement as aggressive which amplified negative coverage.

-2. Enhance situational awareness
+2. Enhance Situational Awareness

 Situational awareness, a fundamental aspect of threat intelligence, involves understanding your surroundings by knowing your current position, your intended location, and identifying any potential risks posed by people or objects in your vicinity.
 This traditionally includes mobile radios, landlines, emails, cell and satellite phones, traffic cameras, and more—however, in today’s digital age, this now includes social media, paste sites, and the deep and dark web.